 The Special South Richmond Development District was established to guide the development of predominantly vacant land in the southern half of Staten Island.
 The special district maintains the densities established by the underlying zones and ensures that new development is compatible with existing communities.

 To maintain the existing community character, the district mandates tree preservation, planting requirements, controls on changes to the topography, height limits, and setback and curb cut restrictions along railroads and certain roads.
 It restricts construction within designated open space (a defined network of open space set aside for preservation in its natural state).
 To preserve designated open space without penalizing the owners of such space, owners are permitted to transfer development rights from the designated open space to the balance of their property.
-A topographic survey and a report on the availability of public services must be submitted by the developer as a prerequisite to any application for development.
+The developer must submit a topographic survey and a report on the availability of public services as a prerequisite to any application for development.
 A performance bond must also be provided to assure continued maintenance and improvement of public open space.

 Special South Street Seaport District (Manhattan)

-The purpose of the Special South Street Seaport District is to facilitate the preservation and restoration of the seaport’s historic buildings in accordance with an approved development plan.
-The low scale of the seaport is retained by transferring development rights above the low buildings to specified neighboring locations for commercial development.
+The purpose of the Special South Street Seaport District is to facilitate the preservation and restoration of the seaport’s historic buildings following an approved development plan.
+The low scale of the port is retained by transferring development rights above the low buildings to specified neighboring locations for commercial development.

 Special Transit Land Use District (Manhattan)

-The Special Transit Land Use District relates development along Second Avenue to a future subway line.
-The special district requires builders of developments adjoining subway stations to reserve space in their projects, by providing an easement, for public access to the subway or other subway-related use.
+The Special Transit, Land Use District relates development along Second Avenue to a future subway line.
+The special district requires builders of developments adjoining subway stations to reserve space in their projects by providing ease for public access to the subway or other subway-related use.
 The resulting new subway entrances and mezzanines would be airy, attractive, and functional instead of sidewalk obstructions that impede pedestrian circulation.
-The district is mapped at locations between Chatham Square and East 126th Street
+The district is mapped at locations between Chatham Square and East 126th Street.

 Special Union Square District (Manhattan)